giffordlabcvr/DIGS-tool/md/control-file.md

 ENDBLOCK;
 ```

-**SCREENDB block**

-Block used to define the DB connection details.
-These include the name of the screening database, and three parameters for connecting to MySQL; (i) server, (ii) user and (iii) password.
-Note that the user should have CREATE, DROP, SELECT, ALTER, and DELETE privileges

-**SCREENSETS block**

-This block is used to set paths and parameters for BLAST-based screening.
-These include the paths to probe and reference libraries, and thresholds for BLAST significance.
-See [here](https://github.com/giffordlabcvr/DIGS-tool/wiki/Appendices) for a complete description of the parameters that can be specified in this block.

-**TARGETS block**
+# SCREENDB Block

+The SCREENDB block defines the database connection details:

+- **db_name**: The name of the screening database.
+- **mysql_server**: The MySQL server (e.g., 'localhost' for local databases).

+Ensure the MySQL user has the necessary privileges: CREATE, DROP, SELECT, ALTER, and DELETE.

+# SCREENSETS Block

+The SCREENSETS block sets paths and parameters for BLAST-based screening:

+- Paths to probe and reference libraries.
+- Thresholds for BLAST significance.

+For a complete description of all possible parameters, refer to the DIGS tool wiki.

+# TARGETS Block

-The targets block should contains the paths to the target files in a directory hierarchy as shown on [this page](https://github.com/giffordlabcvr/DIGS-tool/wiki/Creating-a-target-genome-directory).
-The DIGS tools will include every FASTA file below the specified path as a target.
-For example, if only the top two levels are specified, as follows:
+The TARGETS block specifies the paths to target files within a directory hierarchy.
+The DIGS tool will include every FASTA file under the specified path.
+For example:

 ```
 BEGIN TARGETS;